 Being able to move efficiently through the mountains is far more important, than how much you can bench press, trust me!

 I also am a strong believer in ‘total weight’.
 That is, you plus your pack.
-Counting ounces has become a big trend, but body weight is a very crucial factor.
-On a recent hunt with a friend we worked out that my ‘total weight’ (me, gear, pack, rifle etc) was less than my hunting partners base body weight (he is not over weight by any means, just a bigger person than me).
-On unstable terrain, like loose rocks, I had a massive advantage because of this.
+Counting ounces has become a big trend, but body weight is very crucial factor.
+On a recent hunt with a friend we worked out that my ‘total weight’ (me, gear, pack, rifles etc) was less than my hunting partners base body weight (he is not over weight by any means, just a bigger person than me).
+On unstable terrain, loose rocks etc I had a massive advantage because of this.

-Most guys that walk a lot are smaller, and this makes sense, look at trail runners/multi-sport endurance athletes.
-The smaller you are the less food you generally need to keep going on a 10-day hunt, and therefore having a lighter pack.
+Most guys that walk a lot are smaller, and this makes sense look at trail runners/multi-sport endurance athletes etc. The smaller you are the less food you generally need to keep going on a 10-day hunt, and therefore having a lighter pack.
 I’m not suggesting anyone go out on some crazy weight loss diet but it is something worth considering before you spend $5k to lose 5 ounces off your rifle when you might be better losing 5lbs from your waist!

 At the end of the day any training is better than none, and a little can go a long way to make your hunt easier on yourself and more successful.
 Fitness is only one factor toward being a ‘successful’ mountain hunter and don’t forget to put time into all other aspects as they can be equally important.

-This is one of my all time favorite photos.
+This is one of my all time favourite photos.
 I don’t know who this guy is, or who took the photo.
 But I think he earns the title of ‘Mountain Fit’